flutter-news-app-full-source-code/kv-storage-service/README.md

 ## Error Handling

-The `HtKVStorageService` methods may throw specific exceptions derived from `StorageException` upon failure:
+The `KVStorageService` methods may throw specific exceptions derived from `StorageException` upon failure:

 *   `StorageWriteException`: Thrown by `write*` methods on failure.
 *   `StorageReadException`: Thrown by `read*` methods on general read failure.